 Each transaction is presented to the Investment Committee in a formal written report.
-All of our new investments must be approved unanimously by the Investment Committee.
+All of our new investments and the exit or sale of an existing investment must be approved unanimously by the Investment Committee.
 In certain instances, our board of directors may also determine that its approval is required prior to the making of an investment.